We are happy to introduce a Finnish public, private, NGO and academia partnership to protect lives and livelihoods to overcome humanitarian crises.

 Finland has a strong tradition in research, development and innovation.
 A multi-stakeholder approach is highly valued in Finland and evident in the way we work towards the Sustainable Development goals, jointly by the public sector, businesses, civil society and private individuals.

 Finland hosts one UN Technology Innovation Lab (UNTIL).
 The Lab is based at Aalto University Campus, a veritable hub of Finnish and international innovation.
 It forms part of the larger UN network of Labs and promotes technological solutions in four important fields, including peace and security.
-In addition, the Social Impact Investing Initiative (S3I) of the United Nations Office for Project Services (UNOPS) has its office in Finland.

 The Ministry of the Interior forms part of the Government.
 The Ministry’s three key duties are: